dbalbo/zip-code-finder-php/README.md

 To use this on your local machine, simply clone to desktop, and run the index.php file using MAMP (or your php local server of choice).
 To do this download MAMP, and put the project folder into the htdocs section and type 'localhost' into your browser.

+## Not an active app.
+Coming back to this app asap.

 The MIT License (MIT)